 It’s an opportunity knocking at your doorstep.
 For this, you need to keep an eye on Competitors’ social media activities and how users’ respond to them.

-Let’s start with gathering data on Facebook, Twitter, Instagram, and other social networks.
+Let’s start with gathering data on Facebook, Twitter, LinkedIn, Instagram, and other social networks.

 a.
 Gather competitor’s data on social media platforms

 Facebook is the ideal platform to start tracking your competitor’s audience.

 Have a look on competitors' Facebook posts and the "total number of likes" located at the bottom left corner.
 Here's an example of Titan's Facebook post with total number of likes.

 Click on it and you will be see the list of customers who liked the post (these are your new potential customers).
 Click on "Top Comments" at the bottom right corner and you will get information about audience with real engagement.
 These are the people you have to target based on their liking.